vimalavinisha/angular2-image-popup/README.md

 - Angular module to import this library
 - Angular component to display the image gallery
 - AOT support
-- Angular >=2 (it's also working with Angular 4, as you can see in `demo/webpack`)
+- Angular >=2 (Angular 4 officially supported from version 3.0.2, but also working with both 3.0.0 and 3.0.1)
 - Tested with Webpack 2 + Treeshaking and also inside a Lazy loaded module (check `demo/webpack`)
-- Tested with SystemJs 0.20.x and Angular-cli 1.0.0 RC
+- Tested with SystemJs 0.20.x and Angular-cli 1.0.0
 - and so on...